Nuts and Bolts of Life Insurance Ratings Made Easy

 A standard rating is given to those who after application and underwriting review are determined to be an average risk or of average health.
 The insurer has determined based on full review of your application any medical exam and records that my have certain factors which make you ineligible for a select or preferred rating class.
 It does not necessarily mean you are in poor health.
 Most often, you meet what the insurer perceives as being in average health with family health histories like yours.
 This rating may also be do to past tobacco use, a driving history report, less than ideal height to weight ratio or even your current occupation.

-The most important thing to remember is… talk to your independent agent/broker to question the insurance company if you feel that you have been incorrectly rated up.
+The most important thing to remember is… talk to an independent agent/broker.
+They are going to be your best resource to qualify for the best rate class which ultimately saves you money and time.
+Question the agent regarding the insurance company application if you think that you have been incorrectly rated up.
 Maybe you applied to the wrong insurer in the first place?
-Talk to your high risk specialist agent or be sure find a company like Special Risk Life.
-Our team is here to help.
-269-230-3464